-- The interim statement of cash flows is required to include cash flows cumulatively for the financial year to date, together with the comparable year to date period of the preceding financial year.
-Unlike the interim Statement of comprehensive income, there is no requirement to present the cash flows of the current interim period for quarterly reporters.
-A Layout (International) Group Plc only prepares half yearly interim financial statements (i.e. it does not prepare quarterly statements). - IAS 7 permits cash in flows and out flows arising from interest paid and interest and dividends received to be classified as operating activities.
+The interim statement of cash flows is required to include cash flows cumulatively for the financial year to date, together with the comparable year to date period of the preceding financial year.
+Unlike the interim statement of comprehensive income, there is no requirement to present the cash flows of the current interim period for quarterly reporters.
+A Layout (International) Group Plc only prepares half yearly interim financial statements (i.e. it does not prepare quarterly statements).

+IAS 7 permits cash in flows and out flows arising from interest paid and interest and dividends received to be classified as operating activities.
 Alternatively, non-financial institution entities may classify interest paid and interest and dividends received as financing and investing cash flows respectively.
-A Layout has elected to classify interest paid as a financing cash flow. - IAS 7.17 IAS 7 requires disclosure of the cash payments by a lessee for the reduction of the outstanding liability relating to a lease.
-As IAS 7.31 requires separate disclosure of cash flows from interest, A Layout has presented cash flows from the interest and principal portion of lease payments separately.
+A Layout has elected to classify interest paid as a financing cash flow.